Against the Wind (miniseries): Production

-The series was the idea of Bronwyn Binns (née Fackerell), who had grown up in President Road, Kellyville, New South Wales, where she had found old convict remnants on the family land.
+The series was the idea of Bronwyn Binns (née Fackerell), who grew up in President Road, Kellyville, New South Wales, where she found old convict remnants on the family land.
 Kellyville is not far from the site of the colonial Vinegar Hill uprising also known as the Castle Hill convict rebellion.
-Bronwyn worked as a researcher at Crawford Productions and had developed the project over a number of months, She teamed up with Crawford's colleague Ian Jones and presented it to Channel Seven, who agreed to finance a series.
+Bronwyn worked as a researcher at Crawford Productions and developed the project over a number of months, She teamed up with Crawford's colleague Ian Jones and presented it to Channel Seven, who agreed to finance a series.

 The series was filmed at Old Sydney Town (near Gosford), and at Belgrave Heights, Warrandyte, Colac, Geelong and Emu Bottom.
-It had a budget of over a million dollars and was the first Australian mini series for a number of years.
+It had a budget of over a million dollars and was the first Australian mini series.

+Broadcast

+Mini-series were broadcast in the United States by the Metromedia television stations (WNEW, KTTV, WTTG, KRIV, WXIX) in 1979.

 Reception

 The series was a large ratings success, being the second most popular show on Australia that year, being seen by 2,174,000 people in four cities.
 The series got a 45% viewing share.

 It ushered in the cycle of Australian mini series.

 It was also broadcast and very popular in Czechoslovakia under the name Proti větru (Against the Wind) with dubbing in Czech.
 The series was broadcast in Iran as well, where it was dubbed in Persian with the title "Dar barabar-e bad" (در برابر باد) (Against the Wind) and became very popular.